-3.4.1 Aquifer Protection District (Amended 11-1-07, Art.
+3.4.1 Aguifer Protection District (Amended 11-1-07, Art.
 6)

 - A. Purpose.
 The purpose of this Section is to promote the health, safety, and general welfare of the community by ensuring an adequate quality and quantity of drinking water for the residents, institutions, and businesses of the Town of Spencer; preserve and protect existing and potential sources of drinking water supplies; conserve the natural resources of the Town of Spencer; and prevent temporary and permanent contamination of the environment. - B. Scope of Authority.
 The Aquifer Protection District is an overlay district superimposed on the zoning districts.
 This overlay district shall apply to all new construction, reconstruction, or expansion of existing buildings and new or expanded uses.
 Applicable activities and uses in a portion of one of the underlying zoning districts that fall within the Aquifer Protection District must additionally comply with the requirements of the Aquifer Protection District regulations.
 Uses prohibited in the underlying zoning districts shall not be permitted in the Aquifer Protection District.
-All Special Permits required under this section shall be issued by the Zoning Board of Appeals except that the Planning Board Special Permit in Section 4.2 Use Table, Principal Uses is required.
+All Special Permits required under this section shall be issued by the Zoning Board of Appeals except that the Planning Board shall issue them in cases where Site Plan Review and/or a Planning Board Special Permit in Section 4.2 Use Table, Principal Uses is required.
 (Amended 11/17/16 Art.
 14) - C. Definitions.
 These definitions shall only apply to this Aquifer Protection District section of the zoning bylaw.